Posterrama/posterrama/README.md

 ### What You'll Need
 - **Node.js 18+** (the engine that runs Posterrama)
+  - Download from [nodejs.org](https://nodejs.org/) - choose the LTS version
+  - This is like installing a program that lets Posterrama run on your computer
 - **A Media Server** (Plex)
+  - Your existing Plex server with movies and TV shows
 - **5 minutes** of your time!

 ### Quick Start Guide